ibrabyze/blog-/_posts/2026-06-27-how-i-write-seo-articles-in-58-minutes.md

 The prompt for this step does one specific job: it takes your target keyword and returns the dominant search intent, the likely SERP format Google is rewarding, and three long-tail variations worth targeting inside the article.
 For the keyword "how to write SEO articles with AI," the output tells me this is an informational query with a strong how-to format bias — meaning Google wants steps, not opinions.
 That single insight shapes every decision that follows.

+If you want to see how I validate a keyword before running it through Module 01 — the [60-second manual audit](/2026/07/02/keyword-research-without-paying-for-tools.html) I use first is broken down in full here.

 Time: 8 minutes.

 Output — feeds directly into Step 2: A one-page intent brief containing: dominant search intent, SERP format signal, and three long-tail keyword variations.
 This brief travels into every subsequent module as a reference document.
 Without it, Step 2 has no benchmark to measure competitor gaps against.